avantrec/soco-cli/README.md

 ### Refreshing the Local Speaker List

-If your speakers change in some way (e.g., they are renamed, are assigned different IP addresses, or you add/remove speakers), you can refresh the discovery cache using the `--refresh-speaker-list` or `-r` option.
+If your speakers change in some way (e.g., they are renamed, are assigned different IP addresses, or you add/remove speakers), you can refresh the discovery cache using the `--refresh-local-speaker-list` or `-r` option.
 Note that this option only has an effect when combined with the `-l` option.
 You can also use the `sonos-discover` command (below).

 **Example:** `sonos -lr "living room" volume 50` will refresh the discovery cache before executing the `sonos` command.